 How Long To Report A Car Accident In The UK Guide – Reporting A Car Accident Time Limit UK

+By Fern Mitchell.
+Last Updated 7th April 2021.
+Welcome to our guide looking at the car accident claim time limit.
 In this online guide, we explain the importance of reporting a car accident within the time limit in the UK.
-We will cover all of the different time limits that could apply, and whom you will need to report your accident to.
+We will cover all of the different time limits that could apply and who you will need to report your accident to.

 We have tried to cover every time limit and provide enough information to answer any questions you have about them.
 However, there may have been something unique about your accident that this guide doesn’t cover.
 If this is so, please speak to a member of our claims team on 0800 073 8804 to have your questions answered.
 One of our claim advisors can also explain to you how we can arrange for a personal injury lawyer to process your personal injury claim for you.

 Select A Section:

 - A Guide To Time Limits For Reporting A Car Accident

 - What Is A Road Traffic Incident Report?